Iowa 80: CAT scales

 CAT (Certified Automated Truck) scale was founded by Iowa 80 owner Bill Moon.
 With over 2,000 locations in the United States and Canada, CAT is now touted as the largest scale company network in the world.
-An innovative app (weigh my truck) allows those weighing to not only get the information on a device in their vehicle but also pay for it.
+An app (weigh my truck) allows those weighing to not only get the information on a device in their vehicle but also pay for it.